-The World Bank Group has also contributed significantly in the development of Human Resources, Labor participation, Food security and other major areas.
+The World Bank Group has also contributed significantly to the development of Human Resources, Labor participation, Food security, and other major areas.
 An overview of their lending commitments is given below

 Bilateral Aid has been on a steady downward decline since FY04.
-A likely reason behind this may be due to a lack of established trade deals between Bangladesh and other potential bilateral partners.
+A likely reason behind this may be a lack of established trade deals between Bangladesh and other potential bilateral partners.

 Coupled with the post-Rana Plaza Tragedy backlash, bilateral aid has been much more stringent and conditional.

-There has been a recent request by the Government of Bangladesh to The World Bank for USD 500 million budgetary support to help aid public expenditure and provide relief during the mandated country-wide quarantine which has staggered business activity.
+There has been a recent request by the Government of Bangladesh to The World Bank for US$500 million in budgetary support to help aid public expenditure and provide relief during the mandated country-wide quarantine which has staggered business activity.

-Additionally, USD 750 million has been requested from the International Monetary Fund (IMF), USD 600 million from ADB, USD 250 million from the Asian Infrastructure Investment Bank (AIIB) and USD 150 million from the Islamic Development Bank (IDB).
+Additionally, US$750 million has been requested from the International Monetary Fund (IMF), US$600 million from ADB, US$250 million from the Asian Infrastructure Investment Bank (AIIB), and US$150 million from the Islamic Development Bank (IDB).